+22. Transparency

-22 Transparency 22(a) Give the Source of Funding and the Role of the Funders for the Present Study and, If Applicable, for the Original Study on Which the Present Article is Based
+22 (a).
+Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based Example

 Funding: This study was funded by Pfizer Animal Health (www.Zoetis.com).
 The grant number was 1329.
 The following Pfizer personnel were observers during the study: Jeremy Salt, Michael Pearce, Tony Simon and Marie-Odile Hendrickx.
-The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript, except attendance at project coordination meetings as observers, and commenting on the draft manuscript.119
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript, except attendance at project coordination meetings as observers, and commenting on the draft manuscript (Jones et al., 2013).

 Because of concerns about funding agencies' influence on study design and the potential for selective reporting, funding sources and the role of funding agencies should be described explicitly.
-In human health, several investigations show strong associations between the source of funding and the conclusions of research articles.^{120-123} To our knowledge, there are no similar associations detected in observational studies conducted in veterinary science.
+In human health, several investigations show strong associations between the source of funding and the conclusions of research articles (Davidson, 1986; Stelfox et al., 1998; Bekelman et al., 2003; Lexchin et al., 2003).
+To our knowledge, there are no similar associations detected in observational studies conducted in veterinary science.
 However, the possibility for bias could exist, and it is best practice to disclose all funding sources.

-22(b) Conflicts of Interest.
-Describe any Conflicts Of Interest, or Lack Thereof, for Each Author
+22 (b).
+Conflict of interests.
+Describe any conflict of interests, or lack thereof, for each author

-Dr. ... has provided scientific consulting services to Zoetis Inc. (manufacturer of the CCFA product).
-This does not alter the authors' adherence to all the journal policies on sharing data and materials.124
+Dr. . . . has provided scientific consulting services to Zoetis Inc. (manufacturer of the CCFA product).
+This does not alter the authors' adherence to all the journal policies on sharing data and materials (Kanwar et al., 2014)

-In human health, there is evidence that authors or funders might have conflicts of interest that influence any of the following: the design of the study,125 choice of exposures,^{125,126} outcomes,127 statistical methods,128 and selective publication of outcomes and studies.^{127,129} Potential conflicts of interest include financial arrangements outside of research funding that could influence authors.
-Authors should disclose any financial support, including grants, scholarships, and sponsorships received.
-Gifts that might not be associated directly with the project, such as laboratory equipment, travel, consulting agreements, and honoraria, but still establish a relationship with a company or agency should also be disclosed.
+In human health, there is evidence that authors or funders might have conflict of interests that influence any of the following: the design of the study (Safer, 2002), choice of exposures (Aspinall and Goodman, 1995; Safer, 2002), outcomes (Chan et al., 2004), statistical methods (Melander et al., 2003) and selective publication of outcomes and studies (Chan et al., 2004; Scherer et al., 2007).
+Potential conflict of interests include financial arrangements outside of research funding that could influence authors.
+Authors should disclose any financial support, including grants, scholarships and sponsorships received.
+Gifts that might not be associated directly with the project, such as laboratory equipment, travel, consulting agreements and honoraria, but still establish a relationship with a company or agency should also be disclosed.
 This information alerts users the relationship and allows them to assess the potential for bias in conducting and reporting the study.

-22(c) Describe the Authors' Roles-Provision of an Author's Declaration of Transparency is Recommended
+22 (c).
+Describe the authors' roles - provision of an authors' declaration of transparency is recommended

 H.M.S., B.N., G.H.L. and P.B. conceived and designed the study.
 N.K., H.M.S., B.N., G.H.L., J.V., P.B., J.L.C. and G.C. performed the experiments.
 N.K., H.M.S., B.N., G.H.L., P.B., M.M.C. and J.B. analyzed and interpreted data.
 N.K. and H.M.S. drafted the manuscript.
-All authors revised manuscript for critically important intellectual content and approved the final version to be published.124
+All authors revised manuscript for critically important intellectual content and approved the final version to be published (Kanwar et al., 2014).